 According to the Anxiety and Depression Association of America (ADAA), phobias are the most common anxiety disorder.
 Thus, a whopping 6 million people suffer from a specific phobia; that is, around 8.7% of the population

 A simple phobia revolves around a single, specific object, animal, insect or situation that triggers the intense fear.

 Although, there are many bizarre and unusual phobias, in general, phobias fall into the following categories:-

-- Animals and Insects Phobia: The most feared creepy-crawlie, and number one phobia, is arachnophobia or the fear of spider.
-Other common phobia are snakes, dogs and mice.
+- Animals and Insects Phobia: The most feared creepy-crawlie and number one phobia, is arachnophobia.
+Other common phobia include snakes, dogs and mice.